Brazil Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs; Brazil's 10% rate continues under Section 122 authority (expires ~July 24, 2026).
-Section 232 steel tariffs are 50% (doubled June 2025).
-Brazil's steel quota arrangement was superseded by the flat Section 232 tariff.
+Section 232 steel tariffs are 50% on articles wholly of steel (the 50% tier doubled June 2025) and 25% on derivative steel products, both on full customs value after the April 6, 2026 restructuring.
+Brazil's steel quota arrangement was superseded by the Section 232 tariff.
 Embraer aircraft deliveries continue under specific HTS classifications.
 No US-Brazil FTA is expected near-term.

 Tips for Importers